 The 2005 Film Festival was such a success that the Film Festival was returned to Dover’s social calendar.
 The 2006 and 2007 events were even more successful and in 2008 the Festival included a 20-minute workshop, given by Terry Sutton.
 Although the heating failed that year, the whole programme was a great success.
 2008 saw the last Dover Pageant produced by McFarnell and in 2012, the Dover Pageant, as an organisation ceased.
 Up to then, while under the auspices of McFarnell, the Film Festival had been produced through the Dover Pageant Company.
 To enable the Film Festival to carry on, McFarnell set up a new ‘Not for profit‘ company limited by guarantee.

-For the 2011 film of Dover life, presented at 2012 Dover Film Festival, the narration was, as always, by Terry Nunn, but the script was written by Graham Tutthill.
-Again the Festival was successful and the film was sent to Dover’s twin town, Split, in Croatia for their international film festival.
+The 2011 film of Dover Life, presented at 2012 Dover Film Festival, the narration was by Terry Nunn and the script was written by Graham Tutthill.
+The film was sent to Dover’s twin town, Split, in Croatia for their international film festival.
 The Dover entry was in competition with nearly 300 tourism and travel related films from 69 different countries in the category for movies up to 60minutes long.
 76 of these films were selected for showing and the Dover film won the top prize!

 - Dover Film Festival: http://www.dover-film.com